Cyber AssessValydex™by iFeelTech

 Call the contact and read back exact account details, amount, purpose, and required timeline.
 Log date/time, verifying party, and channel in the transaction record.

-If the request originates by phone, SMS/text, or voice note, end the session and call back on a known number.
+If the request originates by phone, SMS/text, or voice note, end the session and initiate a new call using a known, pre-verified number.

 Out-of-Band Challenge for Voice and Video

-For executive-wire scenarios, define an offline verbal challenge-response phrase that must be answered correctly during callback verification.
-AI voice clones can now mimic natural emotional tone and pauses, so “sounding authentic” is not a reliable proof of identity.
-Do not trust video presence alone.
-As an additional friction test during suspicious video calls, ask the requester to turn their head side-to-side or briefly pass a hand across part of their face; unexplained visual artifacts should trigger escalation.
+For executive-wire scenarios, consider defining an offline verbal challenge-response phrase that must be answered correctly during callback verification.
+AI voice cloning technology renders audio authenticity checks unreliable, so video presence alone is not sufficient confirmation.
+As an additional check during suspicious video calls, ask the requester to turn their head side-to-side or briefly pass a hand across their face; unexplained visual artifacts are a reason to escalate.
+For a broader look at deepfake defense techniques, see the deepfake and AI manipulation defense guide.

 Which red flags should trigger mandatory callback every time?